Paadmaa/AtliQ_Internship/AtliQ @Goodcabs Analysis/README.md

 # Goodcabs Data Analysis

-Goodcabs is a cab service company established in the years 2022, has gained a strong foothold in the Indian market by focusing on tier-2 cities.
+Goodcabs is a cab service company established in the year 2022, has gained a strong foothold in the Indian market by focusing on tier-2 cities.
 Unlike other cab service providers, Goodcabs is committed to supporting local drivers, helping them make a sustainable living in their hometowns while ensuring excellent service to passengers.
 With operations in ten tier-2 cities across India, Goodcabs has set ambitious performance targets for 2024 to drive growth and improve passenger satisfaction.

 As part of the initiative, Goodcabs management team aims to assess the company’s performance across: